DCVL-3D/EgoGVAE_release/README.md

 ## :eyes: Overview
 We propose a simple yet powerful method, **EgoGVAE**, for full-body mesh reconstruction from only the head pose of the wearer.

-**EgoGVAE** leverages the latent space of the motion-to-motion network, which is a variational autoencoder that takes full-body poses as inputs, to **guide the head-to-motion network**.
+**EgoGVAE** leverages the latent space of the motion-to-motion network, which is a variational autoencoder that takes full-body poses as inputs, to **guide the head-to-motion network**. <br>
 This design scheme, which operates with one-step sampling in inference, makes **EgoGVAE perform very fast** compared to diffusion-based approaches.

 We provide: